Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 Now, I was ready to give predicting a shot.

-Fasttest has a range of functionalities but the one I used is its Test Classification model that goes something like this:
+Fasttext has a range of functionalities, but the one I used is its Test Classification model that goes something like this:
 <br>
 ```python
 tag_classfier_model=fasttext.supervised('test_data.txt',model,label_prefix=__prefix__)